 The LifeVest by Zoll is a defibrillator that a person can wear.
-A defibrillator is a device that sends electrical pulses or shocks to the heart to attempt to restart it after cardiac arrest.
+A cardiac life vest can send electrical pulses to the heart to attempt to restart it after cardiac arrest.

 The LifeVest by Zoll received FDA approval in 2001.
 It is for people who are at risk for sudden cardiac arrest.
 It is a temporary solution for people awaiting surgery for a permanent implantable defibrillator.